donghyunli/donghyunli.github.io/_pages/about.md

 ## News
+### 2024
-- [Apr / 2024] [One paper](https://www.sciencedirect.com/science/article/pii/S2352940724001501) is accepted to Applied Materials Today.
+- [Apr] 📖 [One paper](https://www.sciencedirect.com/science/article/pii/S2352940724001501) is accepted to Applied Materials Today.
-- [Feb / 2024] I will be starting my Ph.D. in Electrical Engineering at Yale University from Fall 2024!
+- [Feb] 🎉 I will be starting my Ph.D. in Electrical Engineering at Yale University from Fall 2024!
-- [Feb / 2024] [One paper](https://onlinelibrary.wiley.com/doi/full/10.1002/adfm.202311994) is accepted to Advanced Functional Materials.
+- [Feb] 📖 [One paper](https://onlinelibrary.wiley.com/doi/full/10.1002/adfm.202311994) is accepted to Advanced Functional Materials.
-- [Nov / 2023] [One paper](https://arxiv.org/pdf/2401.08001) is accepted to 27th Design, Automation and Test in Europe Conference (DATE).
+- [Jan] 📖 [One paper](https://arxiv.org/pdf/2401.08001) is accepted to 27th Design, Automation and Test in Europe Conference (DATE).

 ## Publications